Hand-kissing: Religious usage

 In the Catholic Church, a Catholic meeting the Pope or a Cardinal, or even a lower-ranking prelate, will kiss the ring on his hand.
 This has become uncommon in circles not used to formal protocol, even often dispensed with amongst clergy.
 Sometimes, the devout Catholic combines the hand kissing with kneeling on the left knee as an even stronger expression of filial respect for the clerically high-ranking father.
 The cleric may then in a fatherly way lay his other hand on the kisser's head or even bless him/her by a manual cross sign.
 In the Catholic Church, it is also traditional for the laity to kiss the hands of a newly-ordained priest after his inaugural mass, in veneration of the Body of Christ, which is held in the priest's hands during the Holy Eucharist.
 In May 2014, Pope Francis kissed the hands of six Holocaust survivors to honour the six million Jews killed in the Holocaust.

 In the Eastern Orthodox Church, and Oriental Orthodox Churches, it is appropriate and common for laity to greet clergy, whether priests or bishops, by making a profound bow and saying, "Father, bless" (to a priest) or "Master, bless" (to a bishop) while placing their right hand, palm up, in front of their bodies.
 The priest then blesses them with the sign of the cross and then places his hand in theirs, offering the opportunity to kiss his hand.
 Orthodox Christians kiss their priest's hands not only to honor their spiritual father confessor, but in veneration of the Body of Christ which the priest handles during the Divine Liturgy as he prepares Holy Communion.
 It is also a common practice when writing a letter to a priest to begin with the words "Father Bless" rather than "Dear Father" and end the letter with the words "Kissing your right hand" rather than "Sincerely."

 During liturgical services, altar servers and lower clergy will kiss the hand of a priest when handing him something in the course of their duties, such as a censer, when he receives it in his right hand, and a bishop when he receives it in either hand since a bishop bestows blessings with both hands.

 There are records of hand-kissing in the Islamic Caliphate as early as the 7th century.

-The Baháʼí Faith forbids the practice of hand-kissing.
+Hand-kissing known as Taqbil, as a respect for nobility, is practiced by the Hadharem of Yemen.